 - The service animal must be on a leash at all times.

-- Owners are responsible for all clean-up of animal feces.
+- Owner is responsible for all cleanup of animal feces.

 - Service animals that disrupt the learning environment and the ability of others to learn may be excluded from campus.